mgutz/dat/README.md

     -   ordinal placeholder logic has been optimized to be nearly as fast as `?` placeholders
-    -   `dat` can interpolate queries locally before sending to server which can speed things up
+    -   `dat` can interpolate queries locally before sending to server

 ## Getting Started